21cmfish: Fisher-matrix framework for fast parameter forecasts from the cosmic 21-cm signal: Methods

-The fiducial parameters for these runs are given in Table~\ref{tab:fiducial_params}.
 21-cm power spectra are generated by dividing lightcones into `chunks' following \citet{Greig2018}.
 For our comparisons with \citet{Park2019} we follow their approach and divide the lightcones into 12 chunks of equal comoving volume.
 For our EOS21 run we divide the lightcone into chunks corresponding to 8\,MHz bandwidths, which more closely resembles what would be done with data.
 The 21-cm global signal, reionization history and power spectra at a few redshifts for the two models are plotted in Figure~\ref{fig:fiducials}.

 To calculate the Fisher matrices we vary each parameter $\pm3\%$ of its fiducial value and calculate two-sided derivatives\footnote{The variation is in either linear or logarithmic quantities corresponding to the parameters in Table~\ref{tab:fiducial_params}, i.e. we vary $\log_{10}\fstarII \pm3\%$ of its fiducial value.}, finding the variation step-size such that the derivatives were converged.
 We tested convergence of the derivatives and found $\pm3\%$ worked in all cases with the exception of $\log_{10}\LX$ which we varied by $\pm0.1\%$ and $\log_{10}\Mturn$ which we vary by $\pm1\%$, as these parameters have narrower likelihoods in the 21-cm signal.
 We verified that one-sided derivatives produced almost identical values.